-2.10 ACCEPTANCE OF GOODS
+2.11 ACCEPTANCE OF GOODS

-When goods are received, the packing slip must be signed by the person accepting or receiving the goods.
+When physical goods are received, the packing slip must be signed by the person accepting or receiving the goods.
 This documentation must be submitted with the invoice for processing, or with the purchasing card receipt as documentation.
 If no packing slip is received, the order confirmation may be printed and signed in the same manner as indication of receipt.
-In cases where a packing slip or order confirmation cannot be provided because the vendor requires the delivery to be confirmed on the invoice itself, the employee receiving the goods must sign in the indicated spot on the invoice to confirm delivery and then forward to a supervisor for approval of payment.
+In cases where a packing slip or order confirmation cannot be provided because the vendor requires the delivery to be confirmed on the invoice itself, the employee receiving the goods must sign the invoice to confirm delivery and then forward to a supervisor for approval of payment.
 The person signing for receipt of the goods may not be the same person approving the invoice for payment.
+In cases where the person with signatory authorization is the same as the person accepting the goods, that person's supervisor must also approve the invoice.

-2.11 INVENTORY AND CONTROLS
+2.12 INVENTORY AND CONTROLS